dlannan/sokol-luajit/README.md

 # sokol-luajit

+Update 16/10/2025

+After some trials and tests.
+The below arch is not going to be very usable.
+Going to put this into a branch in case I want to redevelop this idea, but there were some major problems:

+1. Problems with maintaining two whole systems plus a server remote backend.
+Not very good for versioning, support and long term consistency.
+2. The web editor view would never be consistent with the application output.
+This is important for gfx oriented applications or games.
+3. Alot of complexity needed for data sharing and management.
+Would prefer a simple db than this sort of mess.
+4. Web visuals and their libraries are _huge_ resource hogs (both file an mem) and I want this to be a more lightweight system.

+I want an easily extensible system (for developers) but I also need it to be clean and user friendly for people coming into development for the first time.
+The web view is kinda ok for the second goal, but not really for the first.

+The result.
+I will be building my own gui layer (yeah, I know) which will be a structured lua format that allows for functionality to be built into the gui elements themselves.
+Think of it like an SVG format with actions that can be applied to any element.

+Fixed build editor:

+to run ```.\bin\win64\luajit.exe .\tools\build\rbuilder\rbuilder.lua```

+This can compile a project into an executable package with resources (which will eventually be a resource bundle).
+This works in another project I have, I will work to get some example build projects working so this can be used as-is.
+Some of the widgets and tools have been moved into the engine.
+This will begin to form the basis of the built-in themable GUI.

+Expect incoming updates over the weekend.
+With maybe a small game as well.

 Update 15/10/2025

 Its been a long time.
 Life gets in the way as usual.
 I have been using this toolkit for a number of projects so I wanted to update it.
 I have built a complete fbp system using it (to be shared later) and I have made a luajit based html rendering engine that is coming along nicely (with the same toolkit).